MikkoPer/rpa-job-man/README.md

 # Building

+Bump version by calling `npm version <major|minor|patch>`.
+This will update the package.json and create a git tag.

 Run `npm run pack` to build the project.
-The package will be created as jobservice-version.tgz.
+The package will be created as jobservice-version.tgz